 Let’s be honest, motivating yourself to get out of the office an go to the gym is TOUGH!

 Having a workout program fit for the office, and an office that facilitates their staff’s health is much more convenient than a gym.
-As we mentioned earlier, it will also be much more economical for you.
+As we mentioned earlier, it will also be a lot more economical for you.

 If you have a one-hour lunch break at your work, it would be easy to dedicate 15 minutes or even half an hour to your health.
 There are many simple exercises you can do at the office in this time-frame.